 A thorough risk assessment has been carried out (please see latest version on the school website).
-Dogs are not allowed anywhere on the school site at any time unless specifically authorised by the Head of School or Executive Headteacher.
+Dogs are not allowed anywhere on the school site at any time unless specifically authorised by the Headteacher.
 This includes drop off and collection times.
 This policy outlines measures put in place to allow the school dog to be present.
 A letter has been sent to all stakeholders of the school introducing Bertie and also a consent form sought for each pupil.
 Any new pupils joining the school, will be sent the relevant information and permissions sought.
-Should any other information be needed or questions be raised, Mrs Bassett or Miss Callow will be available to discuss.
+Should any other information be needed or questions be raised, Mrs Bassett will be available to discuss.